application-research/estuary/tests/chaos/README.md

 # Estuary Chaos Tests

-Collection of shell scripts to perform several estuary API chaos tests
+Bucket of shell scripts to perform several estuary API chaos tests

 Here are the available test scripts
 - Adding large content on a list of shuttles.